zx80/flask-simple-auth/docs/TUTORIAL.md

 Another common way to authenticate a user is to provide the credentials as request *parameters*.
-This is usually done once to get some *token* (bearer, cookie…) which will be used to access other routes.
+This is usually done once to get some *token* (bearer, cookie…) which will be used to access other routes, as discussed in the next section.
 Initialization requirements are the same as for *basic* authentication, as retrieving the user password is also needed.
 To enable parameter authentication as well as *basic* authentication, simply